bgauduch/call-of-duty-2-docker-server/README.md

 ## Prerequisite

-You need the following things :
+You will need the following things :

-1. the linux dedicated server binary, which can be found in this repository ;
+1. the linux dedicated server binary, which can be found in this repository in the `backups`folder;
-2. the orginal game, as it's content is used by the dedicated server ;
+2. the orginal game, as it's contents are used by the dedicated server ;
 3. a host machine of your choice with x86_64 architecture ;
 4. [docker](https://www.docker.com/) installed and configured on your host machine, obviously.